vaughan-rich/fruit-drop.js/README.md

 You can play Fruit-Drop.js <a href="http://richvaughan.co.uk/pages/fruit-drop/fruit-drop.html">here</a>.
 I recommend you play either in Chrome or Firefox (where it's been tested successfully).
 You may experience some audio latency/performance issues in other browsers.

-Otherwise, you can download the source code above and run it natively in your browser of choice for ultimate performance! 👊
+Otherwise, you can download the source code above and run it off your disk, for ultimate performance! 👊

 ## To Add In Future Versions
 * Improve cross-compatibility between browsers - fixing audio latency and performance issues